History of Demi Moore in Timeline

 2012: Role in 'LOL'

-In 2012, Demi Moore played a role in the coming-of-age film 'LOL'.
+In 2012, Demi Moore played a mother in the coming-of-age film 'LOL'.

-2012: Subject of Celebrity Style Story special
+2012: Celebrity Style Story Special

 In 2012, Demi Moore was the subject of a Celebrity Style Story special, focusing on her fashion and style evolution.

-In March 2013, Demi Moore filed her response papers requesting spousal support and payment of legal fees from Ashton Kutcher.
+In March 2013, Demi Moore filed her response papers, requesting spousal support and payment of legal fees from Ashton Kutcher.

-November 26, 2013: Divorce from Kutcher finalized
+November 26, 2013: Divorce from Ashton Kutcher Finalized

 2013: Role in 'Very Good Girls'